sarahbonnin/CRG_RIntroduction/exercise6.md

 </details>

-* Adjust the appropriate parameters to obtain the data frame "fin" of dimensions 167 x 4.
+* Adjust the appropriate parameters according to what you have learnt, in order to obtain the data frame "fin" of dimensions 167 x 4.

 <details>
 <summary>